Skip to main content

 • Set a LITELLM_MASTER_KEY, this is your Proxy Admin key - you can use this to create other keys (🚨 must start with sk-)

-We maintain a seperate Dockerfile for reducing build time when running LiteLLM proxy with a connected Postgres Database
+We maintain a separate Dockerfile for reducing build time when running LiteLLM proxy with a connected Postgres Database

 docker pull ghcr.io/berriai/litellm-database:main-latest